andreyfedoseev/django-scss/README.rst

     Path to SASS compiler executable.
 Default: "sass".

 ``SCSS_ROOT``
-    Controls the absolute file path that and compiled files will be written to.
+    Controls the absolute file path that compiled files will be written to.
 Default: ``STATIC_ROOT``.

 ``SCSS_OUTPUT_DIR``
     Controls the directory inside ``SCSS_ROOT`` that compiled files will be written to.
 Default: ``"SCSS_CACHE"``.